 While you may be approved for bariatric surgery, you may not feel ready for the changes needed to make your surgery successful.

 It’s important to take the next step by coming in for a consultation to discuss your fears and present ways that counseling can help you move into the pre-surgery stage.
 To find out more, call or email RDN Nutrition Counseling to set up your first appointment today.

 After getting approved for bariatric surgery, you cannot automatically go into the procedure.
 Instead, you need to prepare your body - and your mind - for the coming changes.
 Because you are making permanent changes to your body, you also have to make changes to your eating that reflects a healthier attitude.

 Not only that, your eating post-surgery still needs to maintain the correct level of nutrition, even though you will only be able to intake tiny amounts of liquids and soft foods in the beginning.
 This is why you will be required to take several vitamins, including Calcium, Vitamin B12, Iron, and a multivitamin, to keep you from any deficiencies that can occur from such a strict limitation on what your body can handle.

 You’ll also have to learn to plan your meals, manage cravings, eat slowly, sip your drinks, eat smaller portions, understand your triggers, and exercise more.
-Pre-surgery counseling teaches you all of this, helping you build better habits, while also preparing your body for surgery.
+Pre-surgery bariatric counseling can help you build better habits, while also preparing your body for surgery.

 This changes depending on where each patient is in their weight loss journey, as well as how much weight there is to lose, support (or lack of it) at home, mental hurdles, and anxieties someone may have about themselves and the surgery.